feli10/math-coding/README.md

 ## What is this?

 In 2022, my parents entrusted me to help my younger brother learn elementary school mathematics.
 At the time, he was six years old, and I was a freshman in high school.
 To tackle this project, I formulated a plan - after he completed each unit in his math textbook, I would design and assign him 1-2 coding exercises, written in Python, that closely relate to the unit's content.
-Using this approach combining mathematics and programming, we managed to complete an average of one semester's worth of coursework every two months.
-In about a year, we had finished the Chinese elementary mathematics curriculum from grades three to five.
+Using this approach combining mathematics and coding, we managed to complete an average of one semester's worth of coursework every two months.
+In about a year, we had finished the Chinese elementary school mathematics curriculum from grades three to five.

 The project library contains 60 Python programs that we wrote during the year, including 22 with graphical user interfaces and 38 with command line interfaces.
 These programs cover all 49 units from the third- to fifth-grade Chinese mathematics textbooks of the People's Education Press.
-The `math_coding_handbook.pdf` file contains the main mathematical topics for each unit and descriptions of the corresponding programs(s).
+The `math_coding_handbook.pdf` file contains the main mathematical topics for each unit and descriptions of the corresponding program(s).
 We have also included detailed documentation and comments within all programs.

 | `Graphical User Interface` | `Command Line Interface` |
 | --- | --- |
 | <img src="_en/README_img/g422_cubes_3view_2.png" alt="An example of GUI programs" width="500"> | <img src="_en/README_img/g326_calendar.png" alt="An example of CLI programs" width="500"> |

-All programs and the companion handbook have separate versions in English and Chinese.
+All programs and the learning handbook have separate versions in English and Chinese.
 The `_en` directory contains the English version, with all graphical displays and program comments in English.
 The `_cn` directory contains the Chinese version, with all graphical displays and program comments in Chinese.

 <p align="center"><img src="_en/README_img/en_cn.jpg" alt="Comparison of English and Chinese handbooks" width="600"></p>